 — Interfacing common mode PHY to light emitter and receiver

-In the TX chain, I and Q samples from the baseband shall be quadrature modulated, see subclause 32.3.3.3.4 (Operating channel frequencies).
-A DC bias is added before the signal is fed to the SSL device because the current through a diode can only be positive as illustrated in Figure 2.
+In the TX chain, after the HPA, instead of transmitting the RF signal at the typical 2.4 GHz, 5 GHz or 6 GHz spectrum, the signal may go through the down-conversion stage where its center frequency is changed to align with the LC center frequency defined in 32.3.2.3 (Channel numbering).
+A DC bias is then added to the LC IF signal before the signal is fed to the transmitting OFE because the current through an SSL device can only be positive as illustrated in Figure 2.